-Firebrand interrupting the Observer and saving Noah during Interception.
-The sheer relief when you realized that after all this time, someone cares about Noah and is stepping in to ensure his survival is enough to bring on the waterworks.
+- Firebrand interrupting the Observer during Interception.
+The sheer relief when you realize that after all this time, someone cares about Noah and is fighting on his side is enough to bring on the waterworks.

 Noah: (tearing up) Firebrand...me...
 Thank you.
 Thank you.
 (Turns off camera as he begins to sob.)

-This is especially poignant considering that until now, Noah has harbored a lot of guilt over Milo's death — both for not being there when Milo needed him, and for being unable to avenge his death.
-The note effectively shows that despite everything, not only does Milo not blame Noah for his current circumstances, but he still trusts him implicitly...and, despite no longer being human, he still loves him like a brother.
+- This is especially poignant considering that until now, Noah has harbored a lot of guilt over Milo's death — both for not being there when Milo needed him, and for being unable to avenge his death.
+The note effectively shows that despite everything, not only does Milo not blame Noah for his current circumstances, but he still trusts him implicitly — and that despite no longer being human, he still loves him like a brother.

 Mr. Scars/Milo: It still hurts.